Skip to content

 • keep the route execution model explicit in the native route seam; only static/direct-safe routes may bypass the UI-thread dispatch path

-• reject pre-release alias spellings; public request fields are the final OpenAPI names such as categoryId, searchId, deleteFiles, uploadLimitKiBps, and downloadLimitKiBps
+• reject pre-release alias spellings; public request fields are the final OpenAPI names such as categoryId, searchId, uploadLimitKiBps, and downloadLimitKiBps

 Scope